radiodee1/games-llm/src/games/README.md

 I should note here that I've tried 'gpt-4o-mini' and 'gpt-4o' and they do not give better answers than 'gpt-5.2'.
 The answers are worse.
 Also, it could be a long time before OpenAI releases another model in the 'gpt' series.
 I may just be stuck with the results I have.

+At this time we create a repo for the project.
+Before this the pong code lived as a subdirectory of another project that was oriented around MCP servers.
+Also at this point we start to code all 'requests' code in a separate sub module.
+That is to say all 'post' requests and the code around them are moved to a separate sub module inside the 'games' folder.
+There are separate classes for OpenAI, Ollama, and Gemini.
+The code is much neater.

 ### Gemini Google Model

 It became clear that the Google Gemini model took input in the same format as OpenAI.
 For this reason coding a python class for Gemini was fast.
 The model itself takes more time, but performs at the task better.